Sign up to our Newsletter

 Reviewed: 05/19/23

-If you’re still deciding what kind of legal specialty you want to pursue, read on to learn more about one of the most popular options—appellate law.
+If you’re still deciding what kind of legal specialty to pursue, read on to learn more about one of the most popular options—appellate law.

-If this type of legal specialty sounds interesting to you, this guide will go over everything you need to know about how to become an appellate lawyer, what their daily duties involve, the skills required to succeed in this area of law, and their career outlook!
+Suppose this type of legal specialty sounds interesting to you.
+In that case, this guide will go over everything you need to know about how to become an appellate lawyer, their daily duties, the skills required to succeed in this area of law, and their career outlook!

 Steps to Becoming an Appellate Lawyer

-You can expect to dedicate a lot of time, effort, and money to joining this field.
-Timewise alone, it’ll take at least seven years to become an appellate lawyer.
+You can expect to dedicate much time, effort, and money to joining this field.
+It will take at least seven years to become an appellate lawyer.
 Here’s what these seven years will involve:

 Step One: Obtain an Undergrad

-The very first step in your journey towards becoming an appellate lawyer will be to complete an undergraduate degree at an accredited university.
+The first step in your journey toward becoming an appellate lawyer is to complete an undergraduate degree at an accredited university.

-Many students believe they should pursue a major in legal studies or criminology to best prepare for law school, and have the highest chances of admission.
-However, experts argue these pre-professional degrees are actually considered less rigorous, and, therefore less appealing than other majors.
+Many students believe they should pursue a legal studies or criminology major to best prepare for law school and have the highest chances of admission.
+However, experts argue these pre-professional degrees are considered less rigorous and less appealing than other majors.

-If you’re set on choosing these majors, it’s essential you diversify your transcript and take electives in the liberal arts to make your undergrad appear more academically challenging.
+If you’re set on choosing these majors, you must diversify your transcript and take electives in the liberal arts to make your undergrad appear more academically challenging.
 Some course recommendations include:

 • Mathematics